BasicWolf/sphinx-testify/docs/source/index.rst

 .. testify::
    pytest.tests.test_sphinx_testify.test_testify_single_passed_test_case

+The directive is not rendered and does not affect the output HTML in any way.
-Testify will raise an error if the specified test failed or was not found in the test results XML report.
+However, documentation build fails if the specified test failed or is missing from the test results XML report.

 .. testify::
    pytest.tests.test_sphinx_testify.test_raise_error_when_test_result_not_found